-Lara Hoshizaki, Regional Monitoring System coordinator, describes the next step in priority setting.
+Lara Hoshizaki, former Regional Monitoring System coordinator, describes the next step in priority setting.

 “We developed a scoping framework for assessing each of the monitoring activities,” she says.
 “We then went through a process where we asked each Nation to consider questions such as ‘Is the RMS the best tool for collecting this information?
 Is this data best collected at a regional scale?
 Is this data important now or in the future?
 Is your Nation the best entity to collect this data?’”